 Sales of ADSs in the public market after this offering, or the perception that these sales could occur, could cause the market price of the ADSs to decline.
-Immediately after the completion of this offering and the concurrent private placement, we will have 101,779,534 ordinary shares outstanding, including 13,500,000 Class A ordinary shares represented by ADSs we will issue in this offering, and 1,515,151 Class A ordinary shares we will issue and sell in the concurrent private placement at the initial public offering price of US\$16.50 per ADS, assuming the underwriters do not exercise their over-allotment option.
+Immediately after the completion of this offering and the concurrent private placement, we will have 101,988,521 ordinary shares outstanding, including 13,500,000 Class A ordinary shares represented by ADSs we will issue in this offering, and 1,724,138 Class A ordinary shares we will issue and sell in the concurrent private placement at an assumed initial public offering price of US\$14.50 per ADS, the mid-point of the estimated range of the initial public offering price, assuming the underwriters do not exercise their over-allotment option.
 All ADSs sold in this offering will be freely transferable without restriction or additional registration under the Securities Act.
 The remaining ordinary shares outstanding after this offering will be available for sale, upon the expiration of the 180-day lock-up period beginning from the date of this prospectus, subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
 Any or all of these shares may be released prior to the expiration of the lock-up period at the discretion of the representatives of the underwriters of this offering.
 To the extent shares are released before the expiration of the lock-up period and sold into the market, the market price of the ADSs could decline.